-where $\varpi$ is the inertia weight, and $c_1$ and $c_2$ are acceleration coefficients.
+where π is the inertia weight, and c_1 and c_2 are acceleration coefficients.

-The role of the inertia weight $\varpi$ is considered to be crucial for the PSO's convergence.
+The role of the inertia weight π is considered to be crucial for the PSO's convergence.
 The inertia weight is employed to control the impact of the previous history of velocities on the current velocity of each particle.
-Thus, the parameter $\varpi$ regulates the trade-off between global and local exploration ability of the swarm.
+Thus, the parameter π regulates the trade-off between global and local exploration ability of the swarm.
 A large inertia weight facilitates global exploration, while a small one tends to facilitate local exploration, i.e. fine-tuning the current search area.
-A suitable value for the inertia weight $\varpi$ balances the global and local exploration ability and, consequently, reduces the number of iterations required to locate the optimum solution.
+A suitable value for the inertia weight π balances the global and local exploration ability and, consequently, reduces the number of iterations required to locate the optimum solution.
 Generally, it is better to initially set the inertia to a large value, in order to make better global exploration of the search space, and gradually decrease it to get more refined solutions.
-Thus, a time-decreasing inertia weight value is used.
-The initial swarm can be generated randomly [7].
+Thus, a time-decreasing inertia weight value is used [7].